cwervo/old.cwervo.com/source/thoughts/2016/04/best-practices-are.md

 or exploring how how we communicate changes and how to make that a more memorable, usable, interesting experience.

-In the coming year I'll be preparing, reading on, and experimenting with AUI design, specifically in the domain of educational technology, and effectively this is a write up of why I think unaided design, if our goal is full accessibility, isn't up to the task.
+In the coming year I'll be preparing, reading about, and experimenting with AUI design, specifically in the domain of educational technology, and effectively this is a write up of why I think unaided design, if our goal is full accessibility, isn't up to the task in quite the same way.
 If you have thoughts, resources, tips, or just want to say hi, feel free to [contact me](mailto:andrescuervor@gmail.com).